Greg Landsman

 Gregory John Landsman (born December 4, 1976) is an American politician who has been the U.S. representative from since 2023.
 The district is based in Cincinnati, and includes most of its inner suburbs.

 A member of the Democratic Party, Landsman served on the Cincinnati City Council from 2018 to 2022.
 He was elected to the United States House of Representatives in the 2022 election, defeating 13-term incumbent Steve Chabot.
+He is described as a centrist Democrat.

 Early life and education

 Landsman was born and raised in Cincinnati, Ohio, to a Jewish family.
 He earned a Bachelor of Arts degree in economics and political science from Ohio University in 1999 and a Master of Arts degree in theological studies from Harvard Divinity School in 2004.
 Governor Ted Strickland appointed Landsman to be his director of faith-based and community initiatives in 2007.

-Landsman served as executive director for Strive until December 2015.
+Landsman served as executive director for StrivePartnership until December 2015.
 He then led Preschool Promise, an initiative to make two years of preschool available to all three- and four-year-olds in Cincinnati.
 Preschool Promise was incorporated into a joint levy with Cincinnati Public Schools, and the levy passed in November 2016.